MYTH: Voters will be turned away if they are wearing campaign apparel.

 FACT: State registration laws may not discriminate against the homeless in voter registration as long as the homeless applicant for voter registration intends to remain in a locale and has either a place where he can receive messages or an effective mailing address.
 The homeless person will vote in the precinct where the applicant receives messages (e.g., rescue mission) or the precinct in which the applicant‘s effective mailing address is located.

-MYTH IF the voter does not have their voter information card, the voter may not vote.
+MYTH: If the voter does not have their voter information card, the voter may not vote.

 FACT: The voter information card is not necessary to vote.
 It is a helpful tool for the voter to know their districts & polling location.